 In an nutshell, what are the top three must-haves for an effective product video?

-To start with, what is really, the top three essentials for an effective product video, in a nutshell?
+Bob: What is really, the top three essentials for an effective product video, in a nutshell?

 Chris: Sure.
 We’re going to take a step back from that and we’re going to make sure that we’re focused.
 So, we’re going to assume that we’re making a focused decision on what we want the result from the video to be.
 If we want the result to be either converting an existing audience, or activating a new audience, creating an audience, those are different videos with different structures, different goals.